joschmo12/Dad-Jokes/README.md

 # Dad-Jokes
 Using JS fetch to call Dad Jokes API

-To view HTML file please use Live Server that you can use with VS code.
+To view the HTML file please use Live Server (Cool extension with VS code and other IDEs).